-The Sub-Fund's objective is to seek long term capital appreciation and to outperform the Benchmark by investing in a portfolio of equity securities of companies located in the European Monetary Union.
-The Investment Manager's intention is to focus its selection on mid-to large capitalization companies with solid financial characteristics.
+.The Sub-Fund's objective is to seek long term capital appreciation by primarily investing in a portfolio of equity securities of companies located in Europe.
+The Investment Manager's intention is to focus its selection on a quality portfolio of companies having their headquarters or carrying out their predominant activities in any European country.